Noam-Moskowitz/React-Project/README.md

 │   └── other hooks
 │
 └── components/
-    ├── ComponentSubject1/
-    ├── ComponentSubject2/
-    └── other components
+    ├── all components created for project
 ```

 ## Getting Started